-- Children should be well motivated in and out of the classroom. - Clear responsibilities and boundaries identified. - Activities will be appropriately differentiated to encourage and promote positive behaviour. - In most cases a verbal warning should be given and choices offered. - Children should be valued and treated fairly. - Staff must ensure there is a consistent approach to encouraging positive behaviour and similarly a consistent approach to sanctions when dealing with examples of inappropriate behaviour.
+- Children should be well motivated in and out of the classroom. - Clear responsibilities and boundaries are identified. - Activities will be appropriately differentiated to encourage and promote positive behaviour. - In most cases a verbal warning should be given and choices offered. - Children should be valued and treated fairly. - Staff must ensure there is a consistent approach to encouraging positive behaviour and similarly a consistent approach to sanctions when dealing with examples of inappropriate behaviour.

-Sanctions (Please read in conjunction with Sanction Chart)
+Sanctions (Please read in conjunction with Appendix 1: Managing Behaviour Guidelines)

 Most incidents will be dealt with by the adult who witnesses it or who is informed about it.
 All incidents should be investigated and further action taken if necessary.
-In some cases it may be necessary to involve another adult e.g. Class Teacher, Key Stage Leader, and in extreme cases the Deputy Head or Headteacher.
+In some cases it may be necessary to involve another adult e.g. Class Teacher, Deputy Head, and in extreme cases the Headteacher.
 Any incidents that have resulted in a missed playtime or the child being sent to another class are recorded and if appropriate the parents are informed.
-The incident folder is monitored at least termly by the Deputy Head where incidents of repeated behaviours by individuals are discussed with the class teacher and the SENCO and a decision is made as to whether the introduction of an Individual Behaviour Plan needs to be considered.
-If this is deemed appropriate the child's IBP would then be followed in conjunction with this policy.
-Any staff member that has a concern over repeated inappropriate behaviour should discuss this concern with the Deputy Head, who will keep a record and discuss with the child's parents as appropriate.
+The incident folder is monitored at least termly by the Deputy Head where incidents of repeated behaviours by individuals are discussed with the class teacher and/or SENDCO and a decision is made as to whether the introduction of an Individual Behaviour Plan needs to be considered.
+If this is deemed appropriate the child's IBP is then followed in conjunction with this policy.
+Any staff member that has a concern over repeated inappropriate behaviour should discuss this concern with the Deputy Head, who will keep a record and discuss with the child's parents if appropriate.